x1B/wireflow/README.md

 Also, it is a great starting point for _good_ BDD tests.

 With this out of the way, let's describe the Wireflow UI.
+Note that individual requirements are described in spec-speak, which should also make it easy to add spec-tests later on.
+This means that _must_, _should_ and so on are to be interpreted as described in [RFC-2119](http://tools.ietf.org/html/rfc2119), but are _italicized_ rather than CAPITALIZED for better readability.

+> Informational (non-normative) sections such as this one are included for a better understanding.

-### Interaction Modes
+### Interaction *Modes*

-The Wireflow UI visualizes the graph model, supported by information from the _layout_ and the _schema_.
+> The Wireflow UI visualizes the graph model, supported by information from the _layout_ and the _schema_.
-It is embedded as a React UI component into an application which gives meaning (semantics) to the graph model.
+> It is embedded as a React UI component into an application which gives meaning (semantics) to the graph model.

-The UI should support two interaction modes: _read/write_ and _read-only_.
+1. The UI should support two interaction modes: _read/write_ and _read-only_.
+The embedding application _must_ be able to set and change the interaction mode.
 In _read-only_ mode, the UI should be usable with medium-sized touch devices as well as traditional PC-type devices that have mouse and keyboard.
 In _read/write_ mode, the UI should still render properly on smaller devices, but it the actual graph manipulation features may not work properly with the touch input.

-Which interaction mode is available to the user is determined by the embedding application.
+**Note implemented yet: currently, read/write is always enabled.**

-### [DISPLAY] Represent a Graph Model
+### *Display* a Graph Model

-Now that the basics are clarified, we'll switch to spec-speak for the actual requirements, which should also make it easy to add spec-tests later on.
-This means that _must_, _should_ and so on are to be interpreted as described in [RFC-2119](http://tools.ietf.org/html/rfc2119), but are _italicized_ rather than CAPITALIZED for your reading pleasure.
-> However, informational (non-normative) sections such as this are included for a better understanding.

 1. This feature is enabled in both read-only and read/write interaction modes.